About Therapist in the Loop (TIL)

 Katherine is a Montreal-based psychologist in private practice who believes clinicians have an important role to play in shaping technology innovation, and is exploring how they can best participate in it so that technology can, in turn, support clinical work and strengthen care.

-She co-founded OneClick Practice, a platform designed for the needs of solo practitioners, after seeing the need for billing and scheduling tools better adapted to her own solo practice.
+She co-founded OneClick Receipts, a platform designed for the needs of solo practitioners, after seeing the need for billing and scheduling tools better adapted to her own solo practice.

 Hassan Rezaee, Ph.D.